iccicci/rotating-file-stream/README.md

 **Note:**
 this option has effect only if [`options.interval`](#interval) is used.

-### initialRotation

-When program stops in a rotation period then restarts in a new rotation period, logs of different rotation period will go in the next rotated file; in a few words: a rotation job is lost.
-If this option is set to `true` an initial check is performed against the _not-rotated file_ timestamp and, if it falls in a previous rotation period, an initial rotation job is done as well.

-**Note:**
-this option has effect only if [`options.intervalBoundary`](#intervalboundary) is used.

 ### compress

 For historical reasons external compression can be used, but the best choice is to use the value `"gzip"`.